Frequently Asked Questions

 |

-Details about your medical care are very personal, and I take the protection of that information very seriously.
+Details about your medical care are very personal, and our providers and staff take the protection of that information very seriously.
 Legal and ethical requirements protect your confidentiality in treatment.
-This means that, if someone tries to ask or talk about you or your treatment, I will not even acknowledge that I know you without your written consent.
-If I see you around town (which is very possible!)
-I will also not acknowledge you unless you acknowledge me first.
-And of course, I will never share any of your personal information, treatment status, or diagnoses with anyone without your consent.
-There are a few important exceptions to this, including situations involving child or elder abuse, a report of sexual misconduct by another mental health professional, in response to a subpoena, or if I am concerned about your immediate risk to hurt yourself or someone else.
+This means that, if someone tries to ask or talk about you or your treatment, we will not even acknowledge that we know you without your written consent.
+If we see you around town (which is very possible!) we will also not acknowledge you unless you acknowledge us first.
+And of course, we will never share any of your personal information, treatment status, or diagnoses with anyone without your consent.
+We may consult with other providers (contract or staff) within the practice only as needed to facilitate treatment.
+There are a few important exceptions to this, including situations involving child or elder abuse, a report of sexual misconduct by another mental health professional, in response to a subpoena, or if we are concerned about your immediate risk to hurt yourself or someone else.
 Also, some information may be shared to facilitate reimbursement or collection on a past due bill.
 We will discuss all of these situations in more detail at your initial appointment.

 |